This post may contain affiliate links. Learn more.

 Women are way ahead of men in a lot of ways, especially when it comes to grooming.
-For instance, women – more than men – understand the importance of trimming “down there.”
+They pay particular attention to how they look, and as such take their grooming very seriously, unlike most men.
+For instance, women – more than men – understand the importance of trimming “down there.”, and go out of their way to get the best products for this purpose.

 You know – trimming their pubic hair.